 We highly recommend patrons do not request current textbooks or popular books that have been published within the last 6 months.
 They are almost never available for ILL.
 If you would like a new title that is not in the TCC Library collection please submit a request using our Suggest a Resource form.

-The TCC Library does not request popular DVDs and films through ILL for student checkout.
+The TCC Library does not typically request new and popular films through ILL for student checkout either, as most libraries are unwilling to lend their in-demand items out.
 The Tulsa City-County Library has these items available in their circulating collection.
 All TCC students can access the Tulsa City-County Library with a current library card.
 Visit www.tulsalibrary.org/application to apply for a library card.

 How long does it take?

-It varies depending on the availability of the item requested and its rarity.
-Articles on average within 2-3 days and books within 1-2 weeks.
+It varies depending on the availability of the item requested, where it is shipping from, and its format.
+Articles/copy requests arrive, on average, within 2-3 days and are typically sent electronically; books within 1-2 weeks and are sent via mail.
 Please note these times are estimates.
+Holidays and school closings may add additional time.

 Is there a charge for ILL?